The Time Substructure of Jets and Boosted Object Tagging: Application to boosted objects

 Let us consider a particular kinematic configuration of the $Z$ decays, where the decay axis is perpendicular to the $Z$ velocity in the $Z$ rest frame.
 In the center of mass frame, the two jets will be pushed forward, giving a classic two-prong boosted jet substructure.
 Such jets can be tagged using a recursive declustering method such as mass drop \cite{Butterworth:2008iy}.
 In this technique, fat jets are first clustered with a large jet radius and then sequentially declustered until a splitting corresponding to a large mass, indicative of the hadronic decay of a heavy resonance, is found.
 This is usually successful at removing QCD backgrounds, because QCD jets will tend to have smoother radiation patterns that do not contain a high mass splitting.
 However, it is always possible that a QCD jet will by chance appear to have such a splitting, and this contributes to the fake tag rate.

 Nevertheless, even when the radiation pattern of a QCD jet does fool the mass drop tagger, we should keep in mind that the string from which the radiation originated is very different from the string corresponding to a boosted object.
-In the boosted $Z$ case, the two prong jet represents an entire string with mass $m_Z$, which has been boosted to high energies.
-In the QCD jet case, we are only seeing one side of a high mass string.
-When we look at one half of that string, we will see a low velocity tail coming from the fragmentation of the center of the string.
+In the boosted $Z$ case, the two prong jet represents an entire string with mass $m_Z$, which has been boosted to energy $\sqrt s/2$.
+The QCD jet, however, represents just one side of a string with mass $\sqrt s$.
+This jet will contain a low velocity tail coming from the fragmentation of the center of the string.
 In the $Z$ case, the low velocity tail has been boosted forward along with everything else.
 This gives us additional information to cut on.
-By cutting on the arrival time of the latest parton in the jet, we should be able to distinguish boosted jets from QCD fakes.
+By cutting on the arrival time of the latest parton in the jet, we may be able to distinguish boosted jets from QCD fakes.

-In order to demonstrate this, we produce two samples: hadronic $ZZ$ pairs and QCD multijets at $\sqrt s=$~500 GeV and 1 TeV in PYTHIA8.
+In order to demonstrate this, we produce two samples: hadronic $ZZ$ pairs and QCD multijets at $\sqrt s=$~500 GeV and 1 TeV from $e^+e^-$ in PYTHIA8.
 These energies are chosen to correspond to those under consideration for the proposed International Linear Collider \cite{Behnke:2013xla}.
 We select jets with $E_j>20$~GeV and cluster them with the CA algorithm with jet radius 1.2.
 We apply the mass drop tagger to both samples with parameters $\mu=0.5$ and $y=0.1$.
 The results do not vary significantly under moderate changes of these parameters.
 We select all jets that are tagged as coming from a boosted object with mass within 5 GeV of the $Z$ mass.
 We find a QCD fake rate of about 1\%.
-Although this fake rate is low, the multijet cross section more than 20 times higher than the electroweak $ZZ$ production cross section, and so is not negligible.
-We then cut on the arrival time of the latest charged hadron in the jet that is still above the acceptance threshold of the CMS timing layer at a nominal distance of 1 meter.
+Although this fake rate is low, the multijet cross section is more than 20 times higher than the electroweak $ZZ$ production cross section, and so is not negligible.
+We then cut on the arrival time of the latest charged hadron in the jet that is still above the threshold of the CMS timing layer, using a nominal distance of 1 meter from interaction point to timing detector.
 Specifically, we keep only events whose latest detectable hadron arrives before some time $t_\mathrm{cut}$ after the earliest hadrons.
 According to our preceding considerations, this should preferentially select jets from boosted objects whose low velocity tails have been boosted forward.